OWASP/owasp-summit-2017/Working-Sessions/IoT/TLS-for-Local-IoT.md

 Once implemented, IoT and embedded vendors will need to be encouraged to use TLS-SRP over traditional TLS for web admin security.

+## Supporting files

+Over on https://github.com/rtfcode/tls-srp I have created some supporting info for test/dev:
+* Apache configuration for a TLS-SRP vhost - I know Apache isn't very IoT but it's just a demo.
+** httpd.conf.diff - two changes yo your apache config.
+** httpd-srp.conf - a vhost config using gnutls_module.
+** index.shtml - basic index that reports SRP username.
+* stunnel-5.41-srp.patch - patch to implement client/server SRP in stunnel - useful for testing.
+* stunnel - configs to use the patched stunnel.
+** http2srp.conf - use a normal browser with a TLS-SRP server.
+** srp2http.conf - use a TLS-SRP browser with a normal server.
+** password.srpv - SRP verfier file for server end of stunnel.
+* README.txt - a concise description of all these files and how to make them work.

+Using these files/configs, it is possible to turn a non-SRP web server into a SRP web server; simply bind your web server to loopback and run a srp2http stunnel to present TLS-SRP to the network and connect to the web server locally.

+Equally, it is possible to make a web browser appear TLS-SRP enabled to test a TLS-SRP web server implementation; simply run a http2srp stunnel on your desktop and point your browser at that instead of directly at the web server

 ## Definition of Done

 Developed roadmap for TLS-SRP implementation and adoption.